A question I get asked quite often is, "Should I start my blog on WordPress.com or WordPress.org?"

 This web software must be installed on a web server in order to work.

 Once you purchase hosting, most hosts provide the option to install WordPress onto the server with a single click.
 This is excellent because you don't need to be tech-savvy in order to get your blog setup.
 Here's my tutorial for setting up your blog if you would like some guidance along the way.

-Once WordPress is installed, you will have full control as administrator of your WordPress blog or website.
+Once WordPress is installed, you will have full control as the administrator of your WordPress blog or website.